 Type Name: event

-An event describes

-anomalous activity that could potentially lead to the initiation of an investigation or further analysis.
-For example, the subject of investigations may include, but are not limited to:
+An event provides a SDO that represents a set of threat intelligence information captured that is used as input to further processing by systems and/or analysts.

+An event may characterize a set of information to support the following use cases:

 attempts to gain unauthorized access to a system or its data

 unexpected disruption or denial of service

 unauthorized use of a system for the processing or storage of data

 changes to system hardware, firmware, or software characteristics without the owner's knowledge, instruction, or consent

+a set of observed data objects such as IP, Domains….etc that are transmitted by a system that has determined those network devices should be mitigated

+a declaration that certain description or mitigation actions should be taken in response to particular scenario such as a malware outbreak where the scenario is described in textual form with potentially associated observed network/endpoint data

+Events may or may not result in further analysis by machine or humans to determine if the data contained in the event represents an specific incident or contributes further context to other SDO such as a campaign, intrusion set, threat actor…..etc.

+Events have lifecycles where those events are created, updated and transitioned through a variety of steps typical for handling threat intelligence ingest, correlation, analysis and response.
+Each stage of the lifecycle the event may be updated with additional context and the outcome of each stage may cause the event to be closed with a result or determination that the event does not require further processing in the workflow.

-Ultimately, the investigation disposition may be that an incident has occurred.
-Incident is a frequently used term with a variety of definitions, some of them having a basis in law and requiring specific reporting; STIX does not require that any given definition be used.
-In STIX, an Event is an Incident when the producer of that Event says that it is.
+If further processing takes place, the disposition may be that an incident has occurred and the event object may be associated with other events and/or may be labelled as an Incident with appropriate status..
+The term “Incident” is a frequently used term with a variety of definitions, some of them having a basis in law and requiring specific reporting; STIX does not require that any given definition be used.
+In STIX, an Event may result in being labelled an Incident when the producer of that Event says that it is.

-The Event SDO captures basic information about Events, but is not intended to capture a full workflow or provide a capability to share Events between incident response systems to provide distributed incident response.
-Rather, it is intended to capture information that is exchanged between tools such as incident response systems and threat intelligence platforms, or providers of threat intelligence to consumers of threat intelligence.
+The Event SDO is intended to capture information that is exchanged between tools wishing to distribute and exchange event information that helps support their threat intelligence workflows, such as incident response systems and threat intelligence platforms, or providers of threat intelligence to consumers of threat intelligence.
 It contains properties to capture information such as the name and description, contacts, important timestamps, activity that had been taken, and some categorizations.
 It has relationships to other SDOs that can be used to relate it to the attackers that might be responsible, what TTPs were leveraged to carry out the attack, who was impacted, what courses of action could or were taken, and related observable data (in activity).

 2.1.1.
 Properties